LikeCarter/mobx-async-data-fetching/README.md

 Benefits of this approach:

-* Much less boilerplate
+* Less boilerplate.
-* Suspense to handle loading states
+* Suspense to handle loading states.
-* MobX as a first class-citizen
+* MobX as a first class-citizen.
-  * Data centralized in one place
+  * Data centralized.
-  * Easily cache results
+  * Cache results.
-  * Easily perform optimistic updates
+  * Cperform optimistic updates.

 Other common approaches include:
 * Performing data-fetching within a `useEffect`, drawbacks: